liamdarmody/liamdarmody.com/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Liam Darmody
-tagline: Graphic Designer
+tagline: Leading Product Management at VMware Pivotal Labs
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/liam-darmody-bw.jpg
 cta:
-  ctaText: Know more
+  ctaText: Learn more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+On a mission to unlock human potential in the people I work with & through the experiences we create.